Contact $(+1)$-surgeries and algebraic overtwistedness: Vanishing of contact homology

 \begin{proposition} Let $W_1,W_2$ be two different Weinstein structures on $\C^n$ for $n\ge 3$ that are different from the standard one.
 Then the corresponding attaching Legendrian spheres are non-loose, not Legendrian isotopic, smoothly isotopic, and formally Legendrian isotopic when $n$ is odd. \end{proposition} \begin{proof} If the attaching Legendrian is loose, then the resulting Weinstein structure must be the standard Weinstein structure by \cite{zbMATH06054083}.
-As they are different Weinstein structures, the attaching Legendrian can not be Legendrian isotopic.
+As they are different Weinstein structures, the attaching Legendrian cannot be Legendrian isotopic.
 Finally, applying the smooth Whitney trick, one sees that the attaching Legendrian is smoothly isotopic to $\Lambda_{loose}$.
-And by the discussion above it is formally Legendrian isotopic to $\Lambda_{loose}$ if $n$ is odd. \end{proof}
+And by the discussion above, it is formally Legendrian isotopic to $\Lambda_{loose}$ if $n$ is odd. \end{proof}

 In view of the proposition above, \Cref{prop:exotic} follows from the existence of infinitely many exotic Weinstein structures on $\C^n$ for $n\ge 3$.
-Such structures were first found by Seidel and Smith \cite{zbMATH02242665} for $n$ even, then infinitely many for $n$ even by McLean \cite{zbMATH05553983}.
-The most flexible and efficient way of constructing infinite such exotic structures for any $n\ge 3$ was due to Abouzaid and Seidel \cite{abouzaid2010altering}.
+Such structures were first found by Seidel and Smith \cite{zbMATH02242665} for $n$ even; then McLean found infinitely many for $n$ even \cite{zbMATH05553983}.
+The most flexible and efficient way of constructing infinitely many such exotic structures for any $n\ge 3$ is due to Abouzaid and Seidel \cite{abouzaid2010altering}.
 Their exoticity and differences are both illustrated using symplectic cohomology. \Addresses